adnanaq/tweeterBE/README.md

 ```

 > ### Other Projects
 > My other work includes the final project I worked on at the end of the webdev bootcamp.
 I am highly proud of what my team and myself achieved.
 It was a unique project with very limited understanding and knowledge of Tensorflow library.
 We created motion based web game.
-Recetly we deploed that on [heroku](https://dogeball-game.herokuapp.com/) and you can find the repo [here](https://github.com/doge33/Dogeball-Game).
+Recetly we deployed the app on [heroku](https://dogeball-game.herokuapp.com/) and you can find the repo [here](https://github.com/doge33/Dogeball-Game).